zydou/arti/doc/dev/notes/hssvc-ipt-algorithms.md

  * Attempt to establish and verify them, in parallel

- * Wait again the time it took to establish and verify the first one and then publish a short-lifetime descriptor listing the ones set up so far (this gets us some working descriptors right away)
+ * Wait a short time
+   and then publish a short-lifetime descriptor listing the ones set up so far (this gets us some working descriptors right away)